commercialhaskell/stack/doc/ghcjs.md

 ### Custom installed GHCJS

-In order to use a GHCJS installed to your PATH, just add the following to your `stack.yaml`:
+In order to use a GHCJS installed on your PATH, just add the following to your `stack.yaml`:

 ```yaml
 compiler: ghcjs-0.2.0_ghc-7.10.2